Employer Talent Development

 We offer our employees market-driven and competitive rates of pay based on performance-related compensation structures.
 In doing so, we not only take account of employee interests but also consider our obligations towards our shareholders and regulators.
-Our compensation plans are developed in close consultation with shareholders and in accordance with regulatory requirements.
+Our compensation plans are aligned with our strategic ambition and developed in close consultation with shareholders and in accordance with regulatory requirements.

 Another way in which we recognize outstanding performance is by presenting our annual CEO Leadership Awards in different categories: Overall Leadership, Client Leadership, Leadership in Compliance & Control, Leadership in Innovation, Leadership in Diversity & Inclusion and Leadership in Corporate Citizenship.